saltstack/salt/doc/topics/installation/rhel.rst

 ==========================================================================
-RHEL 5 / RHEL 6 / CentOS / Scientific Linux / Oracle Linux / Amazon Linux
+RHEL / CentOS / Scientific Linux / Oracle Linux / Amazon Linux
 ==========================================================================

 Beginning with version 0.9.4, Salt has been available in `EPEL`_.
 It is installable using yum.
 Salt should work properly with all mainstream derivatives